Adultery: Judaism

+According to Judaism, the Seven laws of Noah apply to all of humankind; these laws prohibit adultery to non-Jews as well as Jews.

+The extramarital intercourse of a married man is not in itself considered a crime in biblical or later Jewish law; it was considered akin to polygyny, which was permitted.
+Similarly, sexual intercourse between an unmarried man and a woman who was neither married nor betrothed was not considered adultery.
+This concept of adultery stems from the economic aspect of Israelite marriage whereby the husband has an exclusive right to his wife, whereas the wife, as the husband's possession, did not have an exclusive right to her husband.

+In Jesus's time, the real punishment for adultery was divorce, not the death penalty.

 Islam

 Zina' is an Arabic term for illegal intercourse, premarital or extramarital.
 Various conditions and punishments have been attributed to adultery.
 Under Islamic law, adultery in general is sexual intercourse by a person (whether man or woman) with someone to whom they are not married.
 Adultery is a violation of the marital contract and one of the major sins condemned by God in the Qur'an:

 Qur'anic verses prohibiting adultery include: